jabranham/personal-website/research.md

   + Campaign Shocks and Election Support: Evidence from Brazil 2014 (with Brendan Apfeld)
   + When do the Rich Win? (with Stuart Soroka and Christopher Wlezien)
     + Covered by [Washington Monthly](http://www.washingtonmonthly.com/ten-miles-square/2016/02/to_influence_policy_you_have_t059643.php)
+  + Modeling Spending Preferences & Policy (with Stephen Jessee)
 * Working papers
   + Partisan Feedback
-  + Public Preferences for Spending Policy (with Stephen Jessee)